Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Monitoring cases in a sample

-We observe the sequence of all daily newly diseased subjects within a sample of size $n_j$ from subpopulation $j$, which we assume is sampled uniformly at random prior to the monitoring period, and remains fixed throughout the monitoring period.
+We observe the sequence of all daily newly diseased subjects within a sample of size $n_j$ from subpopulation~$j$, which we assume is sampled uniformly at random over the subpopulation prior to the monitoring period, and remains fixed throughout the monitoring period.
 Denote the set of sampled subject indexes by $I_j$ and the sequence of daily cases from this sample $I_j$ by $D_{j,1},D_{j,2},\dots | I_j$.
-If we assume no dependencies between the sampled subjects, and assume subjects may be diseased multiple times over the time horizon, then for all $t\in\mathbb{N}$ the daily observed cases can be modelled as a sum of Bernoulli variables, i.e. $D_{j,t} | I_j = \sum_{i \in I_j} B_{i,j}$ with $B_{i,j} \sim \text{Bernoulli}(\omega_{i,j})$.
+If we assume no dependencies between the sampled subjects, and assume subjects may get diseased multiple times over the time horizon independently, then for all $t\in\mathbb{N}$ the daily observed cases can be modelled as independent sums of Bernoulli variables, i.e. $D_{j,t} | I_j = \sum_{i \in I_j} B_{i,j,t}$ with $B_{i,j,t} \sim \text{Bernoulli}(\omega_{i,j})$.
 In this setting, one wishes to use the sequence of observed cases $D_{j,1},D_{j,2},\dots | I_j$ to infer if the average rate of subjects getting diseased within subpopulation $j$, which we denote by $\omega_j = m_j^{-1}\sum_{i=1}^{m_j} \omega_{i,j}$, is larger than some pre-specified non-outbreak rate~$\lambda_{j}$.
 In other words, we wish to test if

-With knowledge of the sample size $n_j$, testing the above hypothesis through a sequential application of the exact binomial test may be appropriate.
-Such an approach then directly inherits the sampling efficiency given by Theorem~\ref{th:formal}, implying the same sampling efficiency conclusions in this monitoring setting.
+With knowledge of the sample size $n_j$, testing this hypothesis through a sequential application of the exact binomial test may be appropriate.
+This approach directly inherits the sampling efficiency given by Theorem~\ref{th:formal}, implying the same sampling efficiency conclusions in this monitoring setting.

 However, in such settings one may not have knowledge of $n_j$ and $\lambda_j$ individually, but only of their product $n_j\lambda_j$ (i.e. the mean daily cases of the sample of size $n_j$ under non-outbreak circumstances).
-Methodology is then typically based on Poisson distributions; for example Poisson CUSUM control charts \citep{brook1972, Rogerson2004, jiang2013}.
+Methodology is then typically based on Poisson distributions; for example Poisson CUSUM control charts \citep{Brook1972, Rogerson2004, Jiang2013}.
 This approach can be motivated through the following approximations which we state here informally:

 where $P(\mu)$ denotes a Poisson random variable with mean $\mu$ and $\overset{D}{\approx}$ (informally) denotes approximate equality of distribution.
 In~\eqref{eq:poisson-approx}, the first approximation follows from e.g. \citet[Theorem 1]{LeCam1960}; informally, this approximation (and the ensuing methodology) is then suitable when $n_j$ is large while the probabilities $\omega_{i,j}$ are small.
 In the second approximation, the random rate (induced by the sample~$I_j$) is replaced by its expectation.
 Informally, this approximation is suitable if the probabilities $\omega_{i,j}$ do not strongly vary between subjects.
 If these approximations are unsuitable, a potential alternative approach models the observations through a negative binomial distribution; this plays a role in Section~\ref{sec:case_study}.